Hospice & Palliative Medicine Fellowship

 Our training environment includes a busy outpatient practice where fellows gain experience in supportive oncology, preoperative evaluations for left ventricular assist devices (LVADs), and the care of patients with a variety of serious medical conditions.
 We offer an optional ambulatory palliative track within the fellowship, recognizing that the field of palliative care is moving upstream and increasingly into outpatient settings.

-Fellows also provide home hospice care to patients in Queens and Nassau County in affiliation with Metropolitan Jewish Health Services (MJHS), inpatient palliative care at Catholic Health Good Shepard Hospice, and pediatric palliative care at Calvary Hospital .
+Fellows also provide home hospice care to adult and pediatric patients in Queens and Nassau County in affiliation with Metropolitan Jewish Health Services (MJHS), inpatient palliative care at Catholic Health Good Shepard Hospice, and long-term care at Calvary Hospital .

 Fellows train with highly expert and diverse faculty, made up of physicians, nurse practitioners, and social workers who are specialty trained or certified in their respective palliative discipline.
 You can watch past lectures from our renowned faculty, which give an overview of our fellowship program as well as opinions on a variety of other hospice and palliative medicine topics.
 Throughout the program, fellows participate in the following clinical rotations.